MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/injectedinputmouseinfo.md

     inputInjector.InjectMouseInput(new[] { inputInfo });
     ```

 1. Initiate mouse input through the [InjectedInputMouseInfo](injectedinputmouseinfo.md) class using [InjectedInputMouseOptions](injectedinputmouseoptions.md) to specify the input action.
-Here we use the [DeltaX](injectedinputmouseinfo_deltax.md) and [DeltaY](injectedinputmouseinfo_deltay.md) properties move the mouse pointer to the right 20 pixels and down 20 pixels.
+Here we use the [DeltaX](injectedinputmouseinfo_deltax.md) and [DeltaY](injectedinputmouseinfo_deltay.md) properties to move the mouse pointer to the right 20 pixels and down 20 pixels.

     ```csharp
     var inputMouseInfo = new InjectedInputMouseInfo();